-10.1 Sizing-The paper shall be internally sized or surface sized, or both, so that it shall be suitable for the intended purpose, as agreed upon between the buyer and the seller.
+10.1 Sizing-The folder stock shall be internally sized and surface sized so that it shall be suitable for the intended purpose, as indicated by the purchaser.

-10.2 Printing Properties-If the paper is to be used in a printing process, a stipulation that the paper be suitable for this purpose shall be included in the requirements.
+10.2 Printing Properties-If the folders are to be used in a printing process, a stipulation that the folder be suitable for this purpose shall be included in the requirements.

-10.3 Erasing Quality-If erasing quality is important to the buyer, the testing of this characteristic shall be agreed upon between the buyer and the seller.

-10.3.1 Visible feathering shall not be apparent after the paper has been written on with aqueous ink, erased, and written on again in the erased area with aqueous ink.
+10.3 Erasing Quality- If erasing quality is important to the buyer, it shall be evaluated as follows: Visible feathering shall not be apparent after the folder has been written on with aqueous ink, erased, and written on again in the erased area with aqueous ink.